Troubleshooting AWS CloudShell - AWS CloudShell

 Issue: Docker is not running properly when using AWS CloudShell.
 You receive the following error message: docker: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?.

 Solution: Try restarting your environment.
-This error message can occur when you run Docker in AWS CloudShell in a Region that doesn't support it.
-Ensure you are running Docker in a supported Region, for information on which Regions support the use of Docker containers with AWS CloudShell, see Docker Regions.
+This error message can occur when you run Docker in AWS CloudShell in a GovCloud Region that doesn't support it.
+Make sure that you are running Docker in the supported AWS Regions.
+For a list of Regions in which Docker is available, see Supported AWS Regions for AWS CloudShell

 Docker has ran out of disk space